abs-hm-intake24/deployment/instances/example/README.md

 For each server, make a copy of the `host.name.tld.bootstrap` file in `host_vars`.
-The name should either be the server's host name or its IP address, but it must be the same name as the one used in the `hosts`, e.g.:
+The name should either be the server's host name or its IP address, but it must be the same name as the one used in the `hosts` file, e.g.:

     cp host.name.tld.bootstrap 192.68.1.1

 Edit the file to set the user name and authentication method that should be used for the initial log on and the path to the public SSH key generated in step 1.

 The user must have the permission to use `sudo`.
-If the user does not have passwordless sudo enabled, then an additional

 Then from the root directory of the deployment project run: